aarongilly/notes/content/Hedonic Treadmill.md

 ## Implications

-If you win the lottery today, or if you lose a finger in a fight with a lawn mower , after ~1 year You’ll be more or less equally happy.
+If you win the lottery today, or if you lose a finger in a fight with a lawn mower, after ~1 year You’ll be more or less equally happy.

+If you buy something, or suddenly make more money, you'll maybe be happier for a bit, but quickly return to your baseline.

 ## Exceptions

 This, like most things, is not without exceptions.
-Major disabilities and other life events (marriage, divorce, parenthood, imprisonments) can adjust the set point.
+Major disabilities and other life events (marriage, divorce, parenthood, imprisonments) can *durably* adjust the set point.

 ---